chhe/livecli/docs/cli.rst

     e.g. just ``twitch.tv/day9tv`` is enough and quicker to type.

-This command will tell Streamlink to attempt to extract streams from the URL specified, and if it's successful, print out a list of available streams to choose from.
+This command will tell Livecli to attempt to extract streams from the URL specified, and if it's successful, print out a list of available streams to choose from.